 At last count, there were 66 species in Mexico, with the most common being the Brachypelma genus and the Aphonopelma.

-The name tarantula is associated with a myth in a small town of Taranto on the southern coast of Italy.
-Though unrelated to what we call the tarantula now, it was named after the town and called tarantola.
+The name tarantula is associated with a myth in the small town of Taranto on the southern coast of Italy.
+Though unrelated to what we call the tarantula now, it was named after the town called Tarantola.
 Legend has it that this spider caused a disease called ‘tarantismo” and melancholy and death were a result of its bite.
 To avoid this death, it was believed one had to dance a crazy, uncontrolled dance set to music, called the ‘tarantella.”